 I moved myself here to make art in whatever form it comes, in collaboration with past, present and future.
 To make a meaningful third anchor for myself in this Treaty 3 land (1792) of the Haudenosaunee Confederacy, the Attiwonderonk and the Anishinabek nation., this city of immigrant workers, artists and broken old industrial buildings, where 125 years ago the wives of the cotton, then steel industry magnates made certain there was an art gallery of note, and began collecting good work.

-These broken old industrial places are connected to our shame as a city that prospered early on the labour of slaves we stole from their villages in Africa.
-The rows of immigrant worker housing are connected to the fires raging in Australia, the melting ice caps in Antarctica. the steam and fire still belching from the steel mill to the tar sands in Alberta, the damage caused by the NRA in the United States and the industrial barons around the world who continue to insist that money is the most important thing.
+These broken old industrial places are connected to our shame, that as a city we prospered early on the labour of African slaves stolen from their villages, as we deforested then paved over the astonishing beauty of 10,000 years of traditional Haudosaunee territory.
+The rows of immigrant worker houses are connected to the fires raging in Australia, the melting ice caps in Antarctica. the steam and fire still belching from the steel mill to the tar sands in Alberta and to all those who continue to insist that money is the most important thing.

-Now the artists are here, to tell the story of where we are going.
+Now the artists are here, to tell the story of where we’ve come from, and where we are going.

 Here in the beginning of a new decade, our payment for unchecked colonial, industrial and now neo-liberal greed comes due.
-We all come, willy nilly, to question our entitlements.
+We all arrive, willy nilly, at the place where we question our entitlements.
 Each of us is called to be accountable to ourselves, and then to all others – including other-than-human others.

-Rage is good as a fire-starter, but it can’t be sustained; it burns both itself and mySelf out.
+Rage is good as a fire-starter, but it can’t be sustained; it burns itself out, leaves a dry husk behind.
 I much prefer curiosity as fuel for creativity.
 It is sustainable, can participate in a full spectrum of observation and emotion, can offer up epiphany and insight, understanding and compassion, but it cannot live in a place of fear.

-At age ninety-three, Her Majesty The Queen of England maintains her dignity and decorum as she carries the inherited sceptre and shame of British colonialism.
+At age ninety-three, Her Majesty The Queen of England maintains her dignity and decorum, even as she carries the inherited sceptre and shame of British colonialism.
 She suggests that we take this next decade one well-considered step at a time.